thexerteproject/xerteonlinetoolkits/moodle_integration_readme.txt

 Notes:

-index.php in this patch replaces the original ldap enabled index.php.
+moodle_integration.txt in this patch can be used in place of the ldap enabled index.php.
 To restore ldap access replace index.php with your original index.php

 /////////////////////////////////////////////////////